naher94/jasper/README.md

-# ColorBot
+# Jasper
 Inject color inspiration

 ## Proposal

 ### tl;dr

-ColorBot is a color tool to expand your color vocabulary and provide a new form of inspiration for all.
+Jasper is a color tool to expand your color vocabulary and provide a new form of inspiration for all.

 ### Full Description